ente-io/ente/docs/docs/photos/faq/machine-learning.md

 `mixed grouping` option in the top right menu of said grouping.
 Activating this option will make the model re-evaluate the grouping with stricter settings, hopefully separating the different babies in different new groupings.

+Please note this functionality is currently only available on mobile.